 - Lie face down with the tips of the feet flat on the floor and palms on either side of the body.

 - Pull the shoulders slightly back towards the spine.

 - Engage the abdomen throughout the exercise as it keeps the lower back protected.

 - Lift the body into a cobra pose while keeping the chin up.
 Use the hands for support, but without putting unnecessary pressure.

 - Hold the posture for 15 to 30 seconds, before gently releasing the body to the floor.
-This is a good morning yoga for kids to practice daily.
+This is a good, morning yoga pose for kids to practice daily.

-Benefits: Strengthens the spine; stretches the chest, shoulders, abdomen, and buttocks; stimulates the abdominal organs and releases fatigue and stress; good for breathing problems like asthma
+Possible benefits: Strengthens the spine; stretches the chest, shoulders, abdomen, and buttocks; stimulates the abdominal organs and releases fatigue and stress; might be good for managing breathing problems like asthma.

 Caution: Ask your kid to arch the back as much as the body can take.
-Every child has different flexibility, so let them take it slow.
+Since children’s flexibility can differ, let them take it easy.

 4. Cat Pose (Marjaryasana)

 The cat pose is a gentle kneading for the back and core.